Thin Layer Chromatography (AQA A Level Chemistry): Revision Note

 Step 5:

-As solvent reaches the top, remove the plate and draw another pencil line where the solvent has reached, indicating the solvent front
+As the solvent reaches the top, remove the plate and draw another pencil line where the solvent has reached, indicating the solvent front

 The sample’s components will have separated and travelled up towards this solvent front